TsukudaniVanish/cc/README.md

 #### memory management
-For simplicity, we will not manage memory in cc code. we allocate memory to pointer but will not free memory  compiler life cycle. don't use "free" before changeing this policy.
+For simplicity, we will not manage memory in cc code. we allocate memory to pointer but will not free memory　within  compiler life cycle. don't use "free" before changeing this policy.

 ## Reference